tipsi/tipsi-stripe/README.md

 * `total_price` _String_ - Price of the item.
 * `currency_code` _String_ - Three-letter ISO currency code representing the currency paid out to the bank account.
 * `shipping_address_required` _Boolean_ (Optional) - Is shipping address menu required.
 Default `true`.
+* `shipping_countries` _Array_ (Optional) - Set of country specifications that should be allowed for shipping.
+If omitted or an empty array is provided the API will default to using a country specification that only allows shipping in the US.
+Country code allowed in [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) format.
 * `line_items` _Array_ - Array of purchased items.
 Each item contains:
     * `currency_code` _String_ - Currency code string.
     * `description`  _String_ - Short description that will shown to user.